 Poetry Without Borders is an annual, university-wide, student-run poetry reading forum where students and faculty expose the audience to different languages and cultures.
 The event aims to bring together people with different backgrounds and passions.
 In the past, we had contributions from languages such as German, Chinese, Mongolian, Kazakhs, Norwegian, Vietnamese, Indonesian, Turkish, Hebrew, Dutch, Russian, Ukrainian, and Portuguese, and students and faculty from different majors and research fields.
-The 2018 theme is “Echoes of '68: Protest, Resistance, and Empowerment”, an inspiration for the readers to use poems that commemorate the 1968 student protests and the impact they have had on political and social movements up to the present day.
+The 2019 theme is “Overcoming Walls: Poetry and the Pursuit of Freedom”, in remembrance of the 30th anniversary of the Fall of the Berlin Wall.

 If you would like to read a poem in a language other than English, send us a message by clicking on the email button on the left.